 I’ve been taking sometime to focus on writing a comedy script.
 It’s the first time I’ve been lucky enough to have nothing else to distract and because of that I was able to get a new draft done.
 This chance to be reclusive is what I’ve been wanting for so long.
-Which is why it’s taken me a few days to release why I’ve been feeling so off since finishing the draft.
+Which is why it’s taken me a few days to realise why I’ve been feeling so off.

 On Friday I finished the eighteen page outline of a six part series.
 It’s part of the self produced comedy series, MELLOWING, I’ve been making with my main man Matthew Gundel.
 Up until now we’ve been doing one episode at a time.
 Just doing that was a real challenge.
 This time I thought it would be a good idea to write a bunch all at once.

 I’ve just sat down almost every morning and plodded through it.
 By going deeper into the characters and stories (past drafts were all plot, just a bunch of things that were happening) I’ve opened a Maersk shipping container full of cans of worms.
 Worms everywhere.
 Just you wait until the Maersk’s hear about this.
 Disgusting.

 The writing itself was isolating in a deep work, trance state sort of a way.
 It was fulfilling.
 I loved it.
 What followed was isolating in a different way.
 There was a complete absence of any external positive affirmation.
 No one clapped or even smiled because I was sat on my own the way all good isolated people should be.
 I tried to celebrate myself but just felt rubbish.
 I tried reading it to people but it’s a vomit draft mess that only I understand so that only led to tears.
 Maybe I should be celebrating the fact that I seem to finally enjoy the process more than the result?
 That alone should tell me I just need to carry on.